dwillis/command-line-umd/tutorial/README.md

 We're going to use these commands to move across the filesystem or learn where we are:

-- `cd`: Change directory to a different directory on your filesystem.
+- `cd` changes directory to a different directory on your filesystem.
-- `pwd`: Print the current working directory.
+- `pwd` prints the current working directory.
-- `ls`: List files in the current working directory or a specified path.
+- `ls` list files in the current working directory or a specified path.
+- `open` opens a file or directory in the default program for that file type on your Mac.

 We'll also learn about these concepts:

 - *Absolute* and *relative* *paths*
 - *Arguments* to *commands*
+- The meaning of the special paths `.` and `..`.
 - *Command* *options*
 - Using filename generation and the `wildcard` symbol.
 - *Tab completion*